gilnam74/vex-sneppet/Tools.md

 [![](https://c2.staticflickr.com/2/1915/45102596111_6576562e3a_o.gif)](https://c2.staticflickr.com/2/1915/45102596111_6576562e3a_o.gif)

+#### Create Scene
+`Create Scene` button on EVE shelf.
+Create animation or render scene.
+WIP.
+Heavily rely on the database (Shotgun)

 #### Create Flipbook
 `FB` button on EVE shelf.
 Create Flipbook for current animation or render scene.

+## Temporary
+Tools currently used for "NSI" project.
+Will be removed for the final pipeline.
 #### Convert FBX
 `FBX>GEO` button on EVE shelf.
 Converts imported to a Houdini scene FBX files with a character animations from Mixamo to a Geometry Cache.
 For each selected FBX Subnetwork node creates:
 - a subnetwork with merged from FBX geometries,